 Things to do in Molise:

-The city of Campobasso is the capital of Molise which rises 700 meters above sea level, between the Biferno and Fortore rivers.
-Its name is not linked to the geographical position, but to the foundation of the new city, granted in the “lower field” by Gioacchino Murat in 1814.
+Campobasso is the capital of Molise, which rises 700 meters above sea level between the Biferno and Fortore rivers.
+Its name is not linked to the geographical position but to the foundation of the new city, granted in the “lower field” by Gioacchino Murat in 1814.

 Extremely livable and with large green spaces, Campobasso was designed in the nineteenth century according to the ideal of the garden city, well represented by the elegant and elegant buildings of the historic center.

-The symbol of the city is the Fontana Fraterna, a fountain made up of blocks of local stone and witness of the different historical periods.
+The city’s symbol is the Fontana Fraterna, a fountain made up of blocks of local stone and witness of the different historical periods.

-The most interesting part of Molise, however, is located outside the two main cities, both for the archaeological finds and the ancient castles and for nature and the seaside towns.
+The most interesting part of Molise, however, is located outside the two main cities for the archaeological finds and the ancient castles and for nature and the seaside towns.

-In the woods near the castle of Pescolanciano, for example, you can admire the ruins of fortifications from the Samnite era, while at the foot of the Matese mountain you can see the remains of the ancient Saepinum, with its private buildings, the amphitheater, the basilica. .
+In the woods near the castle of Pescolanciano, you can admire the ruins of fortifications from the Samnite era.
+At the same time, at the foot of the Matese mountain, you can see the remains of the ancient Saepinum, with its private buildings, the amphitheater, the basilica. .